History of tobacco: Health concerns

 Partial controls and regulatory measures eventually followed in much of the developed world, including partial advertising bans, minimum age of sale requirements, and basic health warnings on tobacco packaging.
-However, smoking prevalence and associated ill health continued to rise in the developed world in the first three decades following Richard Doll's discovery, with governments sometimes reluctant to curtail a habit seen as popular as a result - and increasingly organised disinformation efforts by the tobacco industry and their proxies (covered in more detail below).
+However, smoking prevalence and associated ill health continued to rise in the developed world in the first three decades following Richard Doll's discovery, with governments sometimes reluctant to curtail a habit seen as popular as a result – and increasingly organised disinformation efforts by the tobacco industry and their proxies.
 Realisation dawned gradually that the health effects of smoking and tobacco use were susceptible only to a multi-pronged policy response which combined positive health messages with medical assistance to cease tobacco use and effective marketing restrictions, as initially indicated in a 1962 overview by the British Royal College of Physicians and the 1964 report of the U.S. Surgeon General.

-In the 1950s tobacco companies engaged in a cigarette advertising war surrounding the tar content in cigarettes that came to be known as the tar derby.
-The companies repositioned their brands to emphasize low tar content, filter technology and nicotine levels.
-The period ended in 1959 after the Federal Trade Commission (FTC) Chairman and several cigarette company presidents agreed to discontinue usage of tar or nicotine levels in advertisements.
+In the 1950s tobacco companies engaged in an advertising war surrounding the tar content in cigarettes that came to be known as the tar derby.
+The companies ran advertisements that emphasized how their products supposedly had lower tar and nicotine levels alongside improved filter technology.
+The tar derby ended in 1959 after the Federal Trade Commission (FTC) Chairman and several cigarette company presidents agreed to no longer include tar or nicotine levels in advertisements.

 In order to reduce the potential burden of disease, the World Health Organization (WHO) successfully rallied 168 countries to sign the Framework Convention on Tobacco Control in 2003.
-The Convention is designed to push for effective legislation and its enforcement in all countries to reduce the harmful effects of tobacco.
+The convention is designed to push for effective legislation and its enforcement in all countries to reduce the harmful effects of tobacco.

 In science

-The tobacco smoke enema was the principal medical method to resuscitate victims of drowning in the 18th century.

-As a lucrative crop, tobacco has been the subject of a great deal of biological and genetic research.
-The economic impact of Tobacco Mosaic disease was the impetus that led to the isolation of Tobacco mosaic virus, the first virus to be identified; the fortunate coincidence that it is one of the simplest viruses and can self-assemble from purified nucleic acid and protein led, in turn, to the rapid advancement of the field of virology.
+Tobacco has been the subject of a great deal of biochemical research.
+The economic impact of Tobacco Mosaic disease was the impetus that led to the isolation of Tobacco mosaic virus, the first ever virus to be properly characterized by scientists; the fortunate coincidence that it is one of the simplest viruses and can self-assemble from purified nucleic acid and protein led, in turn, to the rapid advancement of the field of virology.
 The 1946 Nobel Prize in Chemistry was shared by Wendell Meredith Stanley for his 1935 work crystallizing the virus and showing that it remains active.